parisppdo/pytorch-genre-classifiers/README.md

 > download it [here](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification),
 > unzip it and include it in the main directory in a folder named *"genres_full"*.

-> The `.json` file with the mfcc data of the whole dataset is not
+> The `.json` files with the full feature data (MFCC or Mel Spectrogram)
-> included due to its size.
-Instead, a sample file named `data_med.json`
+> are not included due to their size.
+Instead, small sample files
+> named `data_small.json` are included in each classifier folder to
+> demonstrate the data format and structure.
-> is included.
-The `.ipynb` file has been run on the full dataset.
+> The `.ipynb` files have been run on the full dataset.